Inference on the structure of gene regulatory networks: Existing related mathematical results

 \subsection{Determining {GRN} in stochastic process model}

-On single-cell level, gene expression is stochastic.
-If we can only measure each cell once, and repeat for many different cells, we obtain some random variables, where each variable corresponds to the expression level of a gene.
-If we can measure the same cell at different time points, then we obtain the joint distribution of a stochastic process.
-We consider a discrete-time stochastic process that describes the evolution of multiple variables.
+Assume we can measure the same cell at different time points, then we obtain the joint distribution of gene expression profile as a stochastic process.
 This model is also called the dynamic Bayesian network.
-For example, we consider three variables at different time points, $[X_1(0),X_2(0),X_3(0)]$, $[X_1(1),X_2(1),X_3(1)]$, $[X_1(2),X_2(2),X_3(2)]\ldots$.
+For example, we consider three variables at different time points, $[X_1(0),X_2(0),X_3(0)]$, $[X_1(1),X_2(1),X_3(1)],\ldots$.
 Here $X_1(t),X_2(t),X_3(t)$ are the expression levels of genes $V_1,V_2,V_3$ at time $t$.
 We assume there are no other genes that affect the expression of $V_1,V_2,V_3$.
-One interpretation is to define $[X_1(t+1),X_2(t+1),X_3(t+1)]$ as a stochastic function of $[X_1(t),X_2(t),X_3(t)]$:

-Here different $\epsilon_{i,t}$ are independent noise terms.
-This interpretation implies that the process is Markov, meaning that that if we condition on the variables at one time point ($[X_1(2),X_2(2),X_3(2)]$), then the past ($[X_1(1),X_2(1),X_3(1)]$) and the future ($[X_1(3),X_2(3),X_3(3)]$) are independent.
-For a continuous-time Markov process, if we can only observe at discrete time points, then the observed variables form a discrete-time Markov process.
-Thus we can focus on discrete-time processes.